CinTheDev/ThermalCamera/README.md

 Now the Raspi can be accessed via `ssh thermal-camera@raspberrypi`

 At this point, there is no need for an external keyboard and monitor anymore, the Raspi just needs to be powered and in reach of the configured WIFI.

+### Peripheral setup

+Later, when enabling the I2C peripheral:

+`sudo raspi-config`

+-> Interfacing Options

+-> I2C

+-> "Yes" to enable

+-> Finish

+Restart so I2C can be activated.

 ## Development setup